 Science quickly and easily defines addiction as someone being addicted to a substance.
 They call it a chronic disease of brain reward, motivation, memory and related circuitry.
 They say it is the inability to consistently abstain, impairment in behavior control, craving, and a diminished recognition of significant problems caused by it.
 And all of this is accurate.
-In fact, our drug and alcohol rehab program similarly describes our illness.
-In a different way, using non- formal language, but that is essentially what it describes.
-They call it a mental obsession and physical allergy, encompassing all the above mentioned.
-But what am I getting at here right?
+In fact, our drug and alcohol rehab program similarly describes our illness in a different way, using non- formal language, but that is essentially what it describes.
+They call it a mental obsession and a physical allergy, encompassing all the above mentioned.
+But what am I getting at right?

 Well, as alcoholics and addicts it is great for us to know what we are dealing with and science gives us great info!
-But a program of recovery asks us to recognize what it is we are suffering from, but then it asks us to do something else.
+But, a program of recovery asks us to recognize what it is we are suffering from, but then it asks us to do something else.
 It asks us to admit powerlessness.
 Something science never really mentions, something that is a little more than just knowing you are an addict.

 You see, it is one thing to admit you are addicted, that you are an addict, and it is another thing to admit you are powerless over drugs and alcohol and need drug and alcohol rehab.
 Which is why, while science has accurately described addiction, and it is great that you know that definition, it is missing something.
 It is missing the point.
 The point being, that you must become aware of the fact that both your body and mind are sick in a way that you absolutely cannot get well alone.
 You will need help.
 Knowing the definition of addiction, knowing you are an addict (self-knowledge) is not enough.